WLatSunLab/SIGEL/README.md

 - Improving spatial clustering ([tutorial](https://zipging.github.io/SIGEL.github.io/))

 <p align="justify">
 Before starting the SIGEL tutorial, we need to make some necessary preparations, including installing SIGEL and its required Python dependencies, and downloading the datasets needed for this tutorial.
-The specific preparation steps can be found in the ([SIGEL Preparation Guide](https://zipging.github.io/SIGEL.github.io/)).
+The specific preparation steps can be found in the <a href="[https://www.google.com](https://zipging.github.io/SIGEL.github.io/)">SIGEL Preparation Guide</a>.
 Additionally, considering that SIGEL will process a substantial amount of image data, we strongly recommend using a GPU (e.g., an RTX 3090) to pretrain SIGEL.
 Doing so can significantly accelerate the processing speed of SIGEL during both the training and application phases.
 </p>